colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Interaction Combinators

-A net is defined as an undirected graph of combinators and interaction rules between.
-The variant implemented is the Symmetric Interaction Combinators.
+A net is defined as an undirected graph of combinators and interactions between them.

 ---